IRCAD/sight/libs/viz/scene3d/README.md

 Contains interface and classes for interactions, clippingBox, trackball interactor and mesh picking.

 - **ClippingBoxInteractor**: Picks volume rendering widgets and updates clipping cube.
-- **IInteractor**: interface implementation for all the interaction with the mouse
+- **base**: interface implementation for all the interaction with the mouse
 - **MeshPickerInteractor**: runs picking queries when the user clicks in the scene.
 - **TrackballInteractor**: trackball camera interactions.
 Lets the user move the camera around a point of interest when moving the mouse.